MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     The combination of a more specific system message and some examples of expected queries and responses results in a consistant format for the results.

-10. In the **Assistant setup** section, change the system message back to `You are an AI assistant that helps people find information.` and delete the two examples.
+10. In the **Assistant setup** section, change the system message back to the default template, which should be `You are an AI assistant that helps people find information.` with no examples.
 Then save the changes.

 11. In the **Chat session** section, submit the following prompt: